mrutjes/Wijsneuzen/README.md

 1. **Grid Representation**: Create a data structure to represent the grid and fixed gate positions (only on base layer)
 2. **Netlist Handling**: Implement a data structure to manage connections (nets) between gates.
 3. **Algorithms**: Develop and test various algorithms and heuristics to minimize costs, such as:
-   - Greedy approaches
+   - Manhattan distance based
+   - Bread First Search
-   - A* search
+   - A* algoritms
-   - Simulated annealing
 4. **Layered Design**: Use multiple grid layers (up to 8) to resolve collisions and optimize layouts.
+5. **Reservation System**: Use a reservation system to make sure that two nodes can always be connected to one another.
+Makes path finding presumably easier.
+5. **Optimize Parameters**: Optimize the parameters of the algorithms with grid searches to ensure that the best combination is used.
-5. **Random Netlists**: Test performance on randomly generated netlists to evaluate robustness and scalability.
+6. **Random Netlists (optional)**: Test performance on randomly generated netlists to evaluate robustness and scalability.

 ### Output
-The solution is outputted in a standardized `.csv` format, detailing the wiring and associated costs.
+The solution is visualized in a 3D grid.

 ---